singhvik/singhvik.github.io/_posts/2020-09-08-java11-new-features.md

 Function<String,String> convertCase = (@NotNull var input) -> input.toUpperCase();
 ```

-> NotNull is not part of standard java, used here just as an example.
-Although there are many common implementation of NotNull in various libraries.
+> NotNull is not part of standard java, although there are many common implementation of NotNull in various libraries.

 ### JEP 320 Remove the Java EE and CORBA Modules